On this page

 In Flanders, the youth unemployment rate is considerably lower than the European average, but also in Flanders this rate is strongly sensitive to economic circumstances.
 The difficult first labour market entry is one of the main reasons for this cyclicality of youth unemployment (Schepers & Nicaise, 2014).
 Young people are more than other age groups temporarily recruited.
 The high proportion of temporary contracts and the limited seniority makes it easier and cheaper to fire young people.

-As a result of the crisis, the annual mean youth unemployment rate increased from 15,8% in 2012 to 17,7% in 2013 (source: basisstatistieken werkloosheid).
+As a result of the crisis, the annual mean youth unemployment rate increased from 15.8% in 2012 to 17.7% in 2013 (VDAB Arvastat, 2020).
 After 2013 the unemployment rate lowers again.
-In 2019, thanks to the improving economy, the generation change (exit of the baby boom generation) and the later labour market entry of young people, the Flemish youth unemployment is returning to the very low level of 2008 (VDAB, 2019).
-In November 2019 the youth unemployment rate is 12,8% in the Flemish Region (source: basisstatistieken werkloosheid).
+In 2019, thanks to the improving economy, the generation change (exit of the baby boom generation) and the later labour market entry of young people, the Flemish youth unemployment was returning to the very low level of 2008 (13.2%) (VDAB Arvastat, 2020).
+In 2020, the unemployment rate of young people has increased again to 14.3%, for which the COVID-19 pandemic seems like a logical explanation.
+It remains to be seen what the long-term impact will be.

-However, youth unemployment remains strongly linked to education and ethnical background.
-Unqualified young people and young people with a migration background have significantly higher unemployment rates (VDAB 2019).
+In any case, youth unemployment remains strongly linked to education and ethnical background.
+Unqualified young people and young people with a migration background have significantly higher unemployment rates (VDAB Arvastat, 2020).

 Low-skilled and growing inequalities in education